m00sey/Toasty/README.md

 Adding Toasty to your project
 ------------------------------

-These instructions assume your project is using PhoneGap-1.6
+These instructions assume your project is using PhoneGap-1.9

     $ cp dist/phonegap-toast.js into $YOUR_PROJECT/assets/www/
     $ cp dist/phonegap-toast.jar into $YOUR_PROJECT/lib

-add the following line to $YOUR_PROJECT/res/xml/plugins.xml
+Add the following line to $YOUR_PROJECT/res/xml/plugins.xml

     <plugin name="Toasty" value="com.chariotsolutions.toast.plugin.ToastPlugin"/>

+Include the JavaScript file in your HTML page

+    <script type="text/javascript" charset="utf-8" src="phonegap-toast.js"></script>

+Require the module in your code

+    var toast = cordova.require('toast');